infosecmnit/infosecmnit.github.io/README.md

 ## Official Blog Website
 created and maintained by club executives -

-#Let's start with some update deepu bsdewala h
+#Let's get started with some update